Quantum natural gradient generalised to noisy and non-unitary circuits: Efficient approximation for experimental implementation

-Note that although the fidelity $\f$ does not explicitly depend on the number of qubits, it decays exponentially with the number of imperfect gates.
-For instance, if a circuit acts on $N$ qubits with $N_g$ gates, each of which is characterised by an independent error probability $p_{err}$, then the resulting fidelity can be approximated as $\f = (1-p_{err})^{N_g}$.
-This exponential decay of $\f$ results in a decay of the exact quantum Fisher information as $[\qf]_{kl} = \mathcal{O}(\f) = (1-p_{err})^{N_g}$ due Theorem~\ref{theo2} in the Appendix and effects our approach in the following ways.
+In our numerical simulations we focused on the fundamental limitations posed by hardware noise.
+We now discuss that shot noise due to finite sampling affects the performance of our approach, primarily as the signal to be estimated, i.e., as characterised by the dominant eigenvalue $\lambda$, decreases as we increase the number of imperfect gates in a quantum circuit~\cite{koczor2021dominant}.
+For instance, if a circuit acts on $N$ qubits with $N_g$ gates, each of which is characterised by an independent error probability $p_{err}$, then the resulting eigenvalue can be approximated as $\f \approx (1-p_{err})^{N_g} \approx e^{- \xi} $, where $\xi := p_{err} N_g$ is the circuit error rate.
+This exponential decay of $\f$ results in a decay of the term $\tr[(\partial_k \rho)(\partial_l \rho)] = \mathcal{O}(\f^2) = \mathcal{O}( e^{- 2\xi} )$ in Result~\ref{result3} and affects our approach in the following ways.